 But is cellulite really that simple?

 Some cellulite pundits like to claim that cellulite is “plain ol’ ordinary fat.”
-Doctors have even published journal articles stating that “so-called cellulite” does not exist, despite the fact that they can see it with their own eyes.
-If cellulite does not exist, then why do we even have a word for it?
-Why is the term so readily and universally accepted?
-Are we all delusional?
+Doctors have even published journal articles implying that “so-called cellulite” does not exist, despite the fact that they can see it with their own eyes.
 Cellulite must be different from fat somehow, or else we would just call it fat.

 Of course, the difference between fat and cellulite is obvious.
 Cellulite is the dimpled appearance of fat underneath the skin.
 No dimples?
 Then it’s plain old ordinary fat.
 Got dimples?
-(Or rimples, or cottage cheese… ?)
-You’ve got cellulite.
+(Or rimples, or cottage cheese…) Then you’ve got cellulite.

 Cellulite is located in the hypodermis, the layer of cells directly under the dermis.
 The hypodermis is also known as subcutaneous fat.
 Its main purpose is to attach the skin to the muscle and bone beneath through a network of connective tissue.
 It also provides cushioning, insulation, and temperature regulation.

-Furthermore, subcutaneous fat is now known to be particularly instrumental in the production of hormones that regulate appetite, blood pressure, and reproductive functions.1 As you can see, fat is a lot more complicated than a spare fuel tank.
+By the way, subcutaneous fat is now known to be particularly instrumental in the production of hormones that regulate appetite, blood pressure, and reproductive functions.¹ Interesting, isn’t it?

 The material connecting the subcutaneous fat cells to the skin is composed of fibrous bands called septa.
 Cellulite forms when septa break down and are no longer able to smoothly connect the subcutaneous fat to the skin.
 Instead, the fat cells push directly on the dermis resulting in all kinds of, shall we say, “creative” patterns.

 Explore more of our Cellulite 101 Series below: